pk-fr/yakpro-po/README.md

 > [!CAUTION]
-> Backward Compatibility Break in yakpro-po.cnf :
+> Backward Compatibility Break in yakpro-po.cnf:
-> $conf->parser_mode possible values have changed :
+> $conf->parser_mode possible values have changed:
 > before: 'PREFER_PHP7', 'PREFER_PHP5', 'ONLY_PHP7', 'ONLY_PHP5'
 > now   : 'HOST_VERSION', 'NEWEST_VERSION', or version number like '8.1'
 > refer to PHP-Parser documentation for meaning...